Skip to main content

 Viewing Specialist Status

-pan specialists status
+pan specialists list

-pan specialists status review-agent
+pan specialists list --json

 pan specialists queue review-agent

-• Convoys - Parallel specialist execution for code review
+• Convoys — parallel specialist execution for code review